CarloLj/ReTwitter/README.md

 # ReTwitter
- Build a simple Twitter client that supports viewing a Twitter timeline and composing a new tweet.
+Simple Twitter client that supports viewing a Twitter timeline and all basic user interactions with tweets.